robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 3. Execute command using provided argument translation.

 This should allow the command to run using either the traditional vim syntax `:syntax keyword keywordDefinition thisisthekeyword` as well as direct javascript `syntax.keyword("keywordDefinition","thisisthekeyword")`.
 Some of the regular expressions for this will end up being complex, but at least their scope is limited and can be done on a case by case basis.

+Using the vim command approach I can use the vim definition files to create lexers for a wide variety of file types.

 ## Input